Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Experiment Details

 \subsubsection{Latency-aware Edge Networks}

 Edge computing networks bring computational resources closer to end-users, making them ideal for latency-sensitive applications.
 In such scenarios, NFV-RA algorithms must not only allocate resources efficiently but also strictly adhere to the delay requirements of services.
 This evaluation uses the WX100 topology with a VN arrival rate $\eta=0.08$, which could represent a typical edge deployment with specific traffic characteristics.
 The critical factor introduced here is a latency constraint for each virtual link.
 When a virtual link is mapped to a physical path, the cumulative propagation delay of the physical links constituting that path must not exceed the virtual link's specified maximum tolerable latency, i.e., 100ms.
 This necessitates that the algorithms should possess the ability to manage constraint management.
-We additionally consider the latency attributes as the input features of neural networks.
+We additionally consider the latency attributes as the input features of neural networks for all deep RL-based methods.

 As illustrated in Table~\ref{tab:results_emerging_networks}, the introduction of latency constraints generally leads to lower RAC and LRC values across all algorithms compared to scenarios without such strict path requirements.
 However, PPO-DualGAT again shows the most robust performance, achieving the highest RAC (68.20\%), LRC (0.714), and LAR (12056.58).
-In contrast, \numcirc{16} \textit{many traditional heuristics and MCTS find it more challenging to satisfy both resource and latency constraints simultaneously, often resulting in more pronounced performance degradation.}
+In contrast, traditional heuristics and MCTS struggle to satisfy resource and latency simultaneously, suffering larger drops.
+This reveals that \numcirc{20} \textit{The fundamental weakness of traditional heuristics is exposed in scenarios with path-level constraints.} Their decoupled "rank nodes, then find paths" approach is brittle, as an optimal node choice based on local metrics can make it impossible to subsequently find a valid low-latency path, leading to cascading failures.